dimple-mehra/object-detection-by-yolov5/week3/week3.md

 ## Conclusion & Next Steps
 Week 3 successfully demonstrated the complete workflow of training YOLOv5 models on a real-world dataset.
 The trained pedestrian detector serves as the foundation for object tracking and behavior analysis.

-In the next week, the focus will shift to object tracking and anomaly detection using the trained YOLOv5 models.
+In the next week, the focus will shift to object tracking and object detection using the trained YOLOv5 models.